2019 Segunda División play-offs: Road to the play-offs

 Albacete entered the season seeking a return to the top flight after 14 seasons out.
 One defeat in eighteen between the middle of October and the end of February vaulted them up the table, leading the league for the first time on 10 February.
 They remained in the top three for the rest of the season, until their defeat to Málaga on 4 June.
-The Manchego club finished with the league's second best offense, and were led by goalscorers Jérémie Bela and Roman Zozulya, each with 11.
+Albacete finished with the league's second best offense, and were led by goalscorers Jérémie Bela and Roman Zozulya, each with 11.

 Mallorca returned to the second tier at the first attempt after spending a season out of the top two divisions for the first time in almost 40 years.
 Around the play-off places throughout the season, a late season push of six wins in eight, plus three points picked up from the expelled Reus, helped cement the Balearic club's place in the play-offs.

-Dépor were also seeking an immediate return to La Liga, and the Galician club established themselves as early contenders with just one defeat in their first eighteen games.
+Deportivo La Coruña (abbreviated Dépor) were also seeking an immediate return to La Liga, and the Galician club established themselves as early contenders with just one defeat in their first eighteen games.
 However, a winless run from the middle of February to the middle of April jeopardized their chances, and they fell out of the play-off places.
 They were helped out by the form of promotion rivals Cádiz, who finished without a win in their final seven games, whereas Dépor had four wins in the same period, enough to finish in 6th position with a four point cushion.
 Both Dépor and Málaga sacked their managers in April, despite both clubs being in the play-off places at the time of their managers' departures.
 The two clubs also had the league's joint-second best defense.